Top-Rated Divorce Lawyers in Gilbert, AZ

 A.V. ★★★★★

-• Do frequently check your mail and email to avoid missing court dates, case updates, etc.
+• Do check your mail and inbox daily to stay on top of critical court dates and case updates.

-• Do prioritize your physical and mental health during the divorce proceedings
+• Do lean on counselors, family, or support groups to prioritize your physical and mental health.

-• Don’t post about your divorce, custody issues, etc. on social media
+• Don’t post anything about your case, finances, or custody disputes on social media.

-• Don’t tell your children details they don’t need to know or try to alienate them from their other parent
+• Don’t vent to your children about the case or attempt to alienate them from the other parent.

-• Don’t get serious with a new romantic partner while your divorce is still pending
+• Don’t rush into a serious new romance while your divorce is still pending in court.

 How To File A Petition For Marriage Dissolution In AZ